lcranfrd/rest-api-sql-v3/README.md

 # rest-api-sql-v3
  TreeHouse FSTD Project #9

-This is an Express/Sequelize/Sqlite-3 API project without any HTML.
+This is an Express/Sequelize/Sqlite-3 API project without HTML.

 To run the project you will first need to run 'npm run seed'.
 Then run 'npm start'.
 This will allow a minimal clean database that will allow the preset tests to function for the first time.